 Q. What is an LOA?

-A. An LOA, a Letter of Authority you sign, giving the broker your permission to obtain data from your supplier.
+A. An LOA is a Letter of Authority you sign giving the broker your permission to obtain data from your supplier.
 It is required under Data Protection laws.
 Without it, your current supplier will not provide the information needed to tender your requirement.

 BEWARE.
 Many unscrupulous brokers ask you to sign an LOA that allows them to sign you into legally binding contracts without your knowledge.
 BEWARE.

 We are very sensitive to ethical practices.
 We serve the third and fourth sectors and appreciate the value every penny brings to the amazing organisations we work with.
 However, it never ceases to amaze us, how often organisations are taken advantage of by unscrupulous brokers.
 We believe that brokers whose LOAs are deliberately worded so as to deceive and demand exclusivity are extremely unethical.

 Because we are a reputable organisation, we are registered with the Ombudsman Service Scheme.
 Ofgem has announced that ALL brokers MUST be registered with the Ombudsman Services to allow brokers to deal with energy suppliers, and to discourage illegal bedroom brokers from operating.

 So, we thought it would be helpful to explain the purpose of an LOA, why it is needed, and what you should and shouldn't sign...

 - When you appoint an energy broker to act on your behalf, it is a legal requirement for the broker to obtain from you, a signed Letter of Authority, otherwise known as an LOA.

 - In providing the LOA, you are enabling the energy broker to access information from your existing suppliers including consumption data, contract end dates and contract prices.